Home » Specialties » Biostatistician

 A PhD can help you gain leadership and research roles in biostatistics.
 It’s a great degree path for people who want to plan and design their own research or who are interested in teaching.

 Biostatisticians take on the responsibility of analyzing medical data to look for specific effects or properties.
 They play a vital role in healthcare without any patient interaction.
 This can make it a great fit for people who are drawn to the healthcare field but aren’t interested in the clinical aspects.
-You’ll need strong organizational, analytical, and communication skills to succeed in this role.
+You’ll need strong organizational, analytical and communication skills to succeed in this role.

 On the job, biostatisticians might study the data for patients who have all contracted a specific virus or bacteria to look for patterns.
 They might also analyze all the data coming back from the trial of a new prescription drug to evaluate how effective the drug is.
 Biostatisticians who work for environmental or government agencies might study the effects of an air pollutant or oil spill.